hs3812/tcp_proxy/README.md

 A ftp brute login.
 Scans for files, then adds redirect link onto page.
 The redirected url is malicious -> metasploit
                 msfcli exploit/windows/browser/ms aurora

+A stackoverflow, orverflows app running on ftp port 21.
+Using shell code of reverse tcp bind.
+NOP slides until shellcode